 Let us now take a look at why one mummy decided to enroll her child into childcare instead.

 Mrs Adeline Chin, a 25-year-old full time working HR personnel, with a one-year-old daughter Kaylee, chose to enroll her daughter in a Childcare Centre that provides Infant Care Services.
 Here’s why:

 - Recognized Qualifications

 The teachers in childcare centres are required to have certifications such as diplomas or degree in early childhood.
 Furthermore, teachers who work in Infant Cares are required to have an additional certification to manage babies at the infant and toddler stages of below 18 months old.
-With the standard of training that each of these teachers have, it gives parents an added assurance that their children will be will taken care of.
+With the standard of training that each of these teachers has, it gives parents an added assurance that their children will be well taken care of.

 However, many parents have also shared their concern about the character of the teachers in the different centres.
 Adeline, a full time working HR personnel and a mother one, will do her homework thoroughly, to seek out reviews of the centres that may be nearby their homes through forums or word-of-mouth before making a visit to the centres.
 Adeline shares that most centres allow parents to sit in to observe the sessions and curriculum in the first three days of a child’s entry into the centre.

 Here are a few prerequisites parents can take note before deciding on a particular centre:

 - Level of control and patience of the teachers

 - Daily and weekly time-table for the children